 Her research has also explored the processes of identity formation of Italian intellectual networks.
 Precisely, by analysing the national and transnational dimensions of three journals, Politecnico, Risorgimento and Sud (1945-1947), it aimed to highlight the ways in which post-WWII journals and publishers interwove translation and political commitment to forge their role in the Republican years.

 Her future research will explore the cultural and political dynamics informing literary translation practices in post-WWII Italy (1946-1972).
 It will do so by charting the strategic influence of the Italian Communist Party on the publication of translated literature and the role of translation in forging a politically committed narrative in 'post-hegemonic' Italy.

 Her research interests also include: Translation Studies; Comparative Literature; European Post-WWII History; Twentieth Century Italian Literature; Futurism and Avant-Gardes.

-- Year Abroad Co-ordinator for Italian (outgoing and incoming students)
+- Year Abroad Co-ordinator for Italian (outgoing students)